Micky Welch

-Michael Welch (born 21 May 1957) is a retired Barbadian/English professional footballer who played as a defender and a striker.
+Michael Welch (21 May 1957 — 7 February 2022) was a Barbadian professional footballer who played as a defender and a striker.

 Career

 Welch joined Wimbledon in November 1984 from non-League side Grays Athletic, playing in four Football League games before returning to Grays.
 In 1985, he joined Southend United from Grays.
 He played in five games for Southend United between February and July, when he rejoined Grays.